 - If face-to-face counselling is agreed at assessment, PAM Assist will aim to contact you within 3-5 working days to arrange this.
 Face-to-face counsellors employed by PAM are based at a clinic at Speirs Wharf in Glasgow.
 If you cannot attend there, you will be assigned someone from our trusted associate network who will contact you to arrange an appointment at a mutually convenient location, normally within 10 miles of your workplace.

 - On average, your first face-to-face session will take place within 5 days of your allocated counsellor contacting you.
 There are a maximum of 6 face-to-face counselling sessions available, the number varies according to the issue(s) and type of programme.
 This will be agreed with you and tailored to meet your needs – for instance, CBT may be suggested, and the structured nature of this approach generally requires a smaller number of sessions in total.
 For this reason, a maximum of 4 CBT sessions are offered.
 Each session will last 45-50 minutes.

 - All PAM Assist counsellors have at least a Master’s/Postgraduate Diploma level qualification in their specialty and are BACP registered/accredited practitioners.

-Remember too you are under no pressure to give your name or engage in a structured manner with us.
-It might be eventually better for you if you do enter into sessions, though you are in control over what happens.
+Remember, too you not obliged to give your name or engage in a structured manner with PAM Assist, but it might be better for you if you do attend sessions.
+You are in control no matter what happens.

-- Access to an extensive online resource where you can seek information and advice on a wide range of topics concerning work life, personal issues, health & wellbeing.
+- Access extensive online resource where you can seek information and advice on a wide range of topics concerning work life, personal issues, health & wellbeing.

-- There is also a legal advice line where you will get free advice from a lawyer on any issue, and we partner with a debt organisation too.
+- Access a legal advice line where you will get free advice from a lawyer on any issue, including debt organisation.